R&D Tax Credits and OBBBA: Five Costly Mistakes to Avoid When Filing Retroactive Claims

 All taxpayers (not just small businesses) can accelerate unamortized 2022-2024 domestic R&D costs into 2025 or spread them over 2025-2026 using automatic method changes under Rev. Proc.
 2025-23 and 2025-28.
 Key considerations:

-OBBBA allows small businesses to make late Section 280C(c)(2) elections or revocations on amended returns filed during the one-year period beginning July 4, 2025 (through July 4, 2026).
-This coordination is essential—taxpayers retroactively applying Section 174A must also address 280C treatment.
+OBBBA allowed small businesses to make late Section 280C (c)(2) elections or revocations on amended returns filed during the one-year period that ran from July 4, 2025, through July 6, 2026.
+That window has closed.
+The coordination point still matters historically: taxpayers who retroactively applied Section 174A also had to address 280C treatment.

 For R&D credit refund claims postmarked after June 18, 2024, the IRS requires three categories of information: